-Influenza is a virus that causes a syndrome characterized by fever, headache, respiratory symptoms, body aches (myalgias), abdominal discomfort, nausea and vomiting.
-The virus is extremely common, especially during the fall and winter season, likely because large groups of people tend to gather indoors and transmit the infection.
-Influenza is typically spread by respiratory droplets.
+Influenza is a virus that causes a syndrome characterized by fever, headache, respiratory symptoms, body aches (myalgias), abdominal discomfort, nausea, and vomiting.
+The virus is prevalent, especially during the fall and winter seasons, likely because large groups of people tend to gather indoors and transmit the infection.
+Respiratory droplets typically spread influenza.

 The condition is highly contagious and is a leading cause of primary care clinic and hospital visits.
 Complications include bacterial pneumonia, respiratory failure, sepsis, shock, and death.
-In fact, influenza virus infection leads to a considerable amount of deaths every year.
+Influenza virus infection leads to a considerable amount of deaths every year.
 This is usually seen in young children and elderly adults with other comorbidities.

 What Causes Influenza?

 Influenza is caused by infection with the influenza virus type A or B. There are subtypes of influenza A and B, such as the notorious influenza H1N1.
 Patients typically acquire the virus via respiratory transmission by close sick contacts.